datacommonsorg/docsite/api/python/stat_all.md

 grand_parent: API
 ---

-# Get a collection of statistical data for multiple places
+# Retrieve a collection of statistical data for multiple places

 Returns a nested `dict` of all time series for [`places`](https://datacommons.org/browser/Place) and [`stat_vars`](https://datacommons.org/browser/StatisticalVariable).
 Note that in Data Commons, a `StatisticalVariable` is any type of statistical metric that can be measured at a place and